Book a FREE 15-Minute Telehealth Consultation to Discuss Pain Relief Options. (Most Insurance Accepted).

 All of these treatment options work with your body’s natural healing processes, stimulating them to function as needed.
 We particularly recommend prolozone—an injection of ozone and nutrients.
 Prolozone can reduce pain, increase circulation to the injured area, and jump-start the healing process.

 Physical therapy can help restore range of motion, manage pain, make it easier to recover from injuries, and even prevent them.
-Our AIM spine pain specialists at our Atlanta clinic are ready to identify the problem and find the underlying cause.
+Our AIM spine pain specialists at clinic are ready to identify the problem and find the underlying cause.

 By creating an individualized treatment plan that fits your needs, physical therapy experts can offer relief without turning to invasive procedures.